Hofls/useful-info/architecture/system-architecture/architecture-style/microservices/microservices.md

 	* Highly maintainable and testable (fast development and deployment)
 	* Scalable - if one service experience high load - automatically deploy more instances
 	* Durable (fault isolation) - if one service fails and unable to start - others continue working (without features of fallen service)
-	* Communicates with others via API (implementation details hidden)
+	* Communicates with others via API (implementation details are hidden)
 * `Drawbacks`:
 	* Each service is simple, but overall app is complex (inter-service communication, testing, infrastructure, transactions)
 	    * Want transaction in a monolith?
 Just add @Transactional.
 Want same across microservices?
 Good luck.